mayamegret/mayamegret.github.io/_posts/2026-07-01-camera-setup.md

 }
 </style>

 Photography runs in my blood.
-My great uncle on my moms side was a photographer who shot almost exclusively in black and white, and my dad spent a lot of his time doing film photography in France and continued with his love when he moved to the US.
+My great uncle on my moms side was a photographer who shot almost exclusively in black and white his whole life, and my dad spent a lot of his time doing film photography in France and continued with his love of film photography when he moved to the US in the early 90s.
 Growing up, I was surrounded by their photographs decorating most rooms in our house.
-My dad actually built a darkroom in our basement, and we spent plenty of time in there developing his black and white film together.
+My dad even built a darkroom in our basement, and we spent plenty of time in there developing his black and white film together.

 So it's no surprise that cameras found their way into my life too.
-As a marine biologist and scientific diver, being able to document what I see underwater is genuinely useful for my research, and as a traveler, I want to capture the places and people I encounter along the way.
+As a marine biologist and scientific diver, being able to document what I see underwater is really useful for my research, and as a traveler, I want to capture the places and people I encounter around the world.
 Over time I've built up a little collection of cameras, each with its own personality and purpose.
 Here's what cameras I use the most and why.

 ---